apigee/api-platform-samples/learn-edge/fault-handling-intro/README.md

 Deploy and invoke the proxy.
 These are the basic steps:

-1. `cd api-platform-samples/learn-edge/proxy-4`.
+1. `cd api-platform-samples/learn-edge/fault-handling-intro`.
 2. `./deploy.sh`
 3. `./invoke.sh`
-4. Compare the output to the `proxy-4` output.
+4. Compare the output to the `apikey-security` output.

 ### View it in the Edge UI

 Go to the Edge UI and run a Trace on this API.
-How does it differ from the Trace you saw in `proxy-3`?
+How does it differ from the Trace you saw in `apikey-security`?
 You can see where the fault occurs and where control shifts to the error flow.

 ### About what changed